Sacred Heart visits Dartmouth following Haskins’ 32-point performance - WTOP News

 Hanover, New Hampshire; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Dartmouth hosts Sacred Heart after Cade Haskins scored 32 points in Dartmouth’s 129-47 victory over the NVU-Lyndon Hornets.
+BOTTOM LINE: Dartmouth hosts Sacred Heart after Cade Haskins scored 32 points in Dartmouth’s 129-47 win over the NVU-Lyndon Hornets.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.